Walid Soliman (footballer)

-Walid Soliman Said Ebid (وَلِيد سُلَيْمَان سَعِيد عُبَيْد; born 1 December 1984) is an Egyptian retired professional footballer who last played as a winger and an attacking midfielder for Egyptian club Al Ahly SC and the Egypt national team.
+Walid Soliman Said Ebid (وَلِيد سُلَيْمَان سَعِيد عُبَيْد; born 1 December 1984) is an Egyptian retired professional footballer who last played as a winger and an attacking midfielder for Egyptian Premier League club Al Ahly SC and the Egypt national team.

 Club career

 Early career

 Soliman, who was born in Minya, played for his home town youth team; Beni Mazar Sports Centre.
 In 2004, he moved to Haras El-Hodoud and played for its U-20 youth team.
 However, he managed to appear for the club's first team in few matches under the coaching of Helmi Tolan.
 He was also among the Haras El-Hodoud squad that finished third in the 2004–05 Egyptian Premier League.

 Gouna FC

 In 2005 and under the coaching of Kamal Etman, Soliman moved to Gouna FC, which at that time was competing in the Egyptian Second Division.
 Although, he helped the team to finish top of its group, it failed to achieve promotion to Egyptian Premier League in the play-offs.
 Gouna FC finished third in the play-offs group which included Beni Suef telephones, Sohag Nile and Asyut Petroleum in addition to Gouna.
 It was Asyut Petroleum that eventually won promotion that season.